CCTV Storage Calculator Formula: Calculate Recording Capacity Of IP Camera

 I mention below about the Bitrate.

 So we are talking about one of the main confusing parts of the CCTV business, which is the CCTV storage calculator formula.
-When we install the CCTV camera and select the Hard Drive then there is some confusion is arising in the mind of the customer as well as an engineer that how much TB of Hard Drive we should have to install for store the recordings of up to 20 to 30 days.
+When we install the CCTV camera and select the Hard Drive then there is some confusion arises in the mind of the customer as well as the engineer as to how much TB of Hard Drive we should have to install to store the recordings of up to 20 to 30 days.

-In modern technology, there are too many advanced CCTV products in the market, some highest megapixels cameras, Codex, NVR and DVR etc. To calculate the storage of hard drives we have to understand some factor that affects their means which factor affect storage.
+In modern technology, there are too many advanced CCTV products in the market, some highest megapixel cameras, Codex, NVR, and DVR, etc. To calculate the storage of hard drives we have to understand some factor that affects their means which factor affect storage.

 Some factors that affect the CCTV storage calculator formula are below.